afondiel/computer-science-notebook/ai/nlp-notes/nlp-notes.md

 # Natural Language Processing (NLP) - Notes

+## Overview

-NLP is a Computer science, artificial Intelligence subsets which deals with Human Language
+NLP is a computer science, artificial Intelligence subsets which deals with Human Language.

-Subset :
-- Text mining: analysation of information from natural language text.

 ## Application